 - Community Relations

-- Cultivate relationships with educators across levels and in various roles
+- Cultivate relationships with outside facilitators and organization representatives across levels and in various roles

 - Other duties as required

-The individual will have knowledge of the development, delivery and evaluation of programs for children in non-traditional, informal learning settings which will have been developed through a post-secondary degree in a relevant field and relevant work experience.
-We value a diverse array in education and skillsets for our team and welcome specialties from a wide range of sectors.
+The individual will have a basic knowledge of the development, delivery and evaluation of programs for children in non-traditional and informal learning settings which will have been developed through a post-secondary degree in a relevant field or relevant work experience.
+Wonderhub values a diverse array in education, skillsets and personal backgrounds for our team, and welcome teammembers from a wide range of sectors and knowledge.

-The individual should possess the ability to work in a team environment with staff, volunteers and the general public.
-Ability to work in a diverse and inclusive environment; a commitment to the positive growth and development of children; the ability to think strategically and problem solve; sensitivity to accessibility and inclusion barriers for marginalized children and families; and highly developed interpersonal skills.
+The individual should possess the ability to work independently and in a team environment with staff, volunteers and the general public, have the ability to work in a diverse and inclusive environment; a commitment to the positive growth and development of children; the ability to think strategically and problem solve; sensitivity to accessibility and inclusion barriers for marginalized children and families; ability to interact with young children and the public with enthusiasm and patience and highly developed interpersonal skills.

-This position will be located at the Nutrien Wonderhub site in Saskatoon.
+This position will be located at the Wonderhub site in Saskatoon.

-This position requires working with the following equipment: vehicle (Class 5 driver’s license), computers and exhibits
+This position requires working with the following equipment: vehicle (Class 5 driver’s license).

-Some travel within Saskatoon is required for community events, and learning opportunities.
+Some travel within Saskatoon is required to attend meetings, community events, and learning opportunities.
+Occasional overnight travel may be required depending on current activities.

-Staff may be required to work extra hours to meet the needs of the organization.
-While staff need to be flexible in their work schedules, Nutrien Wonderhub is committed to providing appropriate time-in-lieu and/or compensation.
+The operating environment is such that staff may be required to work extra hours to meet the needs of the organization.
+While staff need to be flexible in their work schedules, Wonderhub is committed to providing appropriate time-in-lieu and/or compensation.

 We work with children to promote a sense of discovery, creativity and exploration both indoors and outside.
 This sometimes involves facilitating fun in hot, cold, light, dark, quiet and loud environments.
 This position also typically involves walking, lifting, bending, kneeling and carrying items over distance.
 Reasonable accommodations may be made to enable individuals with disabilities to perform their duties.